bobbercheng/mcp-deep-research/guide.md

 - Presenting any conclusions until final second
 ### You must do the following to ensure time enforcement:
 - after each 10 operations you run a getcurrenttime, then run a javascript REPL check in your analysis environ using this code
-- make sure that when running a check time You shouldnt use new Date(), you are supposed to run getcurrent time before running the repl
+- make sure that when running a check time You shouldn't use new Date(), you are supposed to run getcurrent time before running the repl
 - To make sure you are following 10 ops/time you will do the following: 1. (run operation) 2. (run operation) 3. (run operation) 4. (run operation) 5. (run operation) 6. (run operation) 7. (run operation) 8. (run operation) 9. (run operation) 10. (run operation) (run analysis) REPEAT THIS PATTERN.
 - You will not say anything during this process apart from counting your operation by saying "1." and so on and so on.